 Nebraska homeowners behind on their mortgage have access to multiple assistance programs — state-administered funds, federal Homeowner Assistance Fund allocations, and loan-type-specific federal modification programs.
 The programs available to any specific homeowner depend on their loan type, servicer, and how far the foreclosure process has advanced.
-Nebraska's Trust Deeds Act process provides approximately 6 months from Notice of Default to trustee sale, but the pre-NOD period — before formal proceedings begin — is the widest window for accessing these programs.
+Nebraska's Trust Deeds Act process provides approximately 6 months from Notice of Default to trustee sale: Neb.
+Rev. Stat. § 76-1006 requires a Notice of Default and one-month cure period, followed by the Notice of Sale under Neb.
+Rev. Stat. § 76-1007 with five consecutive weekly publications before the trustee's sale can occur.
+The pre-NOD period — before formal proceedings begin — is the widest window for accessing these programs.
 Coordinating applications before the NOD is recorded produces the best outcomes.

 The Nebraska Investment Finance Authority (NIFA) administers state-level housing finance programs in Nebraska, including the Nebraska Homeowner Assistance Fund (HAF) established under the American Rescue Plan Act.
 HAF funds were allocated to each state to provide mortgage payment assistance to homeowners who experienced financial hardship due to or during the COVID-19 pandemic.
 Nebraska's HAF program provided mortgage payment assistance, reinstatement assistance for homeowners past due on their mortgage, and utility assistance in some cases.
 Program availability and funding levels change — a professional confirms current program status and whether HAF funds remain available in Nebraska at the time of application.

-NIFA also administers Nebraska's HUD-approved housing counseling network.
-Free HUD-approved counseling is available to Nebraska homeowners through NIFA-affiliated counseling agencies.
-HUD-approved counselors review your loan situation, contact the servicer on your behalf, and help navigate the modification and assistance application process.
+NIFA also administers Nebraska's federal regulators-approved housing counseling network.
+Free federal regulators-approved counseling is available to Nebraska homeowners through NIFA-affiliated counseling agencies. mortgage relief professionals review your loan situation, contact the servicer on your behalf, and help navigate the modification and assistance application process.
 Counseling is available at no cost and does not require any commitment to a specific program or professional.

 Nebraska Homeowners: Find Out Which Programs Apply to Your Loan and Stage